jjastrz14/Destiny-Memory-simulator/README.md

 - Need to prevalidate configuration parameters
 - Want to explore possible design spaces before simulation

 The DESTINY search space script allow for preexamination of the possible capacity values, wordwidth and mats organisation (which are later defined in the configuration files).
-This scripts are just the suggestion for possilbe inputs in .cfg files.
+This scripts are suggestions for possilbe inputs in .cfg files.

 ## Support